General Admission Documents

 A non-refundable application fee of $55 is required for all degree-seeking applicants.
 Degree seeking applications with international credentials will incur a $90 application fee.
 A $20 non-refundable application fee is required for applicants seeking certification, certificate, non-degree, or visiting student status.
 Non degree-seeking applications with international credentials will incur a $60 application fee.
 In addition to the $55 application fee, a $25 non-refundable application fee is required for applicants to the doctor of physical therapy program.
 No application will be processed until the necessary fees are paid.
 Please note that a $30 returned item fee will be charged if the payment is returned for Insufficient Funds, Account Closed, or a Stop Pay has been put on the payment.

 Applicants must submit official transcripts from each institution attended to The Graduate College prior to registration.
 Applicants may upload copies of all official transcripts directly to the application portal for application review purposes.

-Applicants applying for a master’s or doctoral degree must hold a four-year baccalaureate degree from a regionally accredited institution at minimum.
+Applicants must hold a four-year baccalaureate degree from a regionally accredited institution at minimum.
 The requirements for international transcripts can be found in the International Admission Documents section of the catalog.

 Graduate Record Examination (GRE)

 Some programs require official GRE scores to be on file with The Graduate College prior to admission consideration.
 Official GRE scores may be required by other programs if the GPA is below the minimum.
 Additional information can be found on each program's catalog or web page.

 Applicants who must submit official GRE scores should take the general portion (verbal and quantitative sections) of the exam.
 The writing section is also required for some programs.
 Subject examinations are neither required nor accepted.

 Graduate Management Admission Test (GMAT)